ansible-collections/ibm_zos_core/README.md

 ansible-galaxy collection install ibm.ibm_zos_core:1.0.0
 ```

 You can also install a beta version of the collection.
-A Beta version is only available on Galaxy and is only supported by community until it is promoted to Ansible Automation Platform.
+A beta version is only available on Galaxy and is only supported by the community until it is promoted to General Availability (GA).
 Use the following syntax to install a beta version:

 ```
 ansible-galaxy collection install ibm.ibm_zos_core:1.10.0-beta.1